ammackenzie/Webots-Universal-Controller-and-Evolutionary-Robotics-Suite/README.md

 A universal supervisor controller and Reinforcement Learning suite for Webots ([https://www.cyberbotics.com/](https://www.cyberbotics.com/) ) that can be adapted to **any wheeled robot morphology** with ease.
 This is also a Reinforcement Learning suite that allows for easy experimentation and controller synthesis with the popular **CMA-ES** evolutionary algorithm, a **novelty search** augmented CMA-ES, and **MAP-Elites**, as well as both a fixed and recurrent neural network.

 This suite allows the user to pick a desired configuration of Neural Network and Algorithm to carry out Reinforcement Learning with a robot of their choice.

 This is a **work in progress** and will continued to be refined, streamlined and expanded.

-**Coding Standards**
+## **Coding Standards**

 All code code has been designed for **ease of use** and **educational** purposes.
 Variables are as **close to plain English** as possible, and in cases speed and space efficiency has been sacrificed to make each step of the coding involved **as clear as possible** to the user.

 This suite is designed to be used by non-technical as well as technical users and it is asked that the above coding standards are kept in mind during any future merge/pull requests.

-Set up instructions can also be included as comments in each relevant module.
+## **Universal Controller**

-**UniversalController**
+(Set up instructions can also be found as comments in each relevant module.)
 *Features*
  - Default configuration is for a two wheeled robotic agent but can be easily expanded - instructions inside module next to relevant methods
  - Within a few lines of code a non-technical user can carry out Reinforcement Learning/Controller synthesis with a robotic agent and environment of their choice